 Bullying is a community issue, and it can only be prevented when the power of a community is brought together.
 School staff can do a great deal to prevent bullying and protect students, but they can't do it alone.
-Parents and youth also have a role to play in preventing bullying at school.
+Families, the community and students also have a role to play in preventing bullying at school.

 - Talk to your child about respecting diversity of all including addressing sexual orientation and gender identity and name calling.